sachaheizmann/PDF-splitter/README.md

 # PDF Slide Splitter

 Split each PDF in a folder into smaller chunks (e.g. 15 pages each), organize them in folders, and rename duplicates if needed.
+Perfect for chatgpt summaries since he has trouble summarizing big PDFs.

 ## Features